Morne Acouma

 Morne Acouma History

 In the late 1800s, Morne Acouma was notable for its lime plantation, an agricultural venture that significantly contributed to Dominica’s local economy and culture.
 Once a prominent feature of the area where modern villas now stand, the harvested limes were transported using a pulley system resembling a zipline down to Soufriere Bay.
-Here, merchant ships awaited to carry these citrus fruits to far-off destinations like London, England, underscoring the global reach of Dominica’s agricultural produce.
+It was here that harvested citrus fruits were loaded onto merchant ships bound for faraway ports like London, a symbol of Dominica’s agriculture sector.

 Morne Acouma Surrounding Areas